datafolklabs/cement/doc/source/dev/hooks.rst

     In example_hook number 1, weight = 99

-As you can see, it doesn’t matter what order we place register the hook, the weight runs then in order from lowest to highest.
+As you can see, it doesn’t matter what order we register the hook, the weight runs then in order from lowest to highest.
 Hooks are awesome and provide a little bit of magic to your application.
 Be sure to properly document any hooks you define, what their purpose is and where they will